MrPatrek/codeigniter-repub-inf-sys/README.md

 ### Other stuff

-- Not that important, but citizen has an option to see only those reports that he has created and authorities can see only those reports where he has participated in.
+- Not that important, but citizen has an option to see **only those reports that he has created** and authorities have an option to see only those reports where he has participated in.

-- Also, I have made flash messages.
+- Also, I have made ***flash messages***.
 They are displayed when you do some manipulations with the database or when you are logged in or logged out OR when you do not fill some field, so all the fields should always be filled.
 Some of them are a bit custom so that the overall webpage would look nice.

 - Although this is not a functionality, I think this deserves mentioning.
 I tried to make as much comfortable CSS design using Bootstrap (Bootswatch theme Quartz) as it can only be, and I think that this goal was achieved.

-### How to test it
+## How to test it

 Username and password details for different roles (if you wish to test the system by yourself):